 This unusual collection has a bit of backstory attached to it.
 The collection was designed by Brian Ormerod who was also fond of drawing cartoons as a hobby.
 The first four photos appeared in the Fall 1985 issue of Brielle’s color catalog as a newly introduced series under the Bronn branding.
 The names and edition sizes are exactly as shown below.
 There was also a thumbnail detail photo of a piece showing a bride and groom mouse that was not pictured in full within the catalog.

 Other pieces in this series portrayed a bride and groom, a golfer, a holiday carol singer, a slot machine player, a mother mouse and baby, and a mouse with grandfather clock.
 The reason I know there were these others is because in late 1988 an arrangement was made with Connoisseur of Malvern to take over the production of the collection.
 Connoisseur artist Richard Sefton created new maquettes based on the original Ormerod-designed pieces, which were then produced at that studio in England under the slightly revised copyright name of “Thisledown Collection” (notice the missing second T) by Connoisseur as exclusive to Brielle Galleries – just as the Bronn collection had been.
 There were some changes in the colorway as well as in some, but not all, of the sculpture names; e.g., Christmas Deliveries was renamed One Mouse Open Sleigh but the name of Comfy and Cosy remained the same.
-The Connoisseur adaptations of the series can be seen on my other site in the Whimsical Mice post; it also includes the Bronn versions not pictured here.
+The Connoisseur adaptations of the series will be shown in a future post.
 The Connoisseur pieces were introduced in 1989 and 1990.
 One would assume that any remaining Bronn-version stock would have been sold by Brielle between 1985 and 1988.

 The White House 200th Anniversary Egg